videolan/vlc/share/lua/sd/README.txt

 User defined modules stored in the share/lua/modules/ directory are available.
-Read the 'Two pass Initialization section'
+Read the 'Lazy initialization' section

 Available VLC specific Lua modules: input, msg, net, object, sd, strings, variables, stream, gettext, xml.
 See lua/README.txt.

-## Two pass Initialization
+## Lazy Initialization

 SD Lua scripts are actually ran in two different contexts/interpreters.
 One of them is the one that will call your main() and search() functions.
 The other one